 The phrase, ‘Glass ceiling’ was first used to describe the unacknowledged barrier to women advancing in the workplace over 40 years ago.
 Since then, we’ve seen exceptional women excel at some of the most high-profile jobs in the world.
 Whether it’s our own Mary Robinson becoming Ireland’s first female president or Angela Merkel being German chancellor for over a decade, women have become a force to be reckoned with in the world.
-However, these high-flying success stories mask an ugly truth about how well women and other minorities fair in the workplace today.
+However, these high-flying success stories mask an ugly truth about how well women and minorities fair in the workplace today.

 A Pew Research Centre study showed 40% of women had experienced discrimination because of their gender.
 And while the general assumption is the glass ceiling is slowly cracking, a recent report by Deloitte found that 51% of women are less optimistic about their careers now than they were before the pandemic.